wp-plugins/eg-attachments/readme.txt

 * Document list,
 * Title of the list
 * Label of each document
+* Description field to display (caption and/or description)
 * Force "Save as" (rather than display document)

 == Installation ==